 Tax deductions can be a great way to save money when filing season comes around.
 But you may not have a clear idea how they really work, especially if someone else prepares your tax returns for you.
 Maybe you've never itemized your deductions because you didn't know whether you'd save more than by just taking the standard deduction.
 Wherever you rank in deduction experience, it's important to examine the fundamentals.

 What Is a Tax Deduction?

 A simple way to think about tax deductions is to substitute another word with the same basic meaning: subtraction.
-A tax deduction is just an amount of money you subtract from the gross (total) income you report on your tax return, so that the income tax you owe is calculated based on the smaller amount.
-That smaller amount is known as your adjusted gross income (AGI).
+A tax deduction is an amount of money you subtract from the gross (total) income you report on your tax return.
+The income tax you owe is calculated based on the smaller amount and that smaller amount is your adjusted gross income (AGI).

 How Deductions Are Used

 Your reduced taxable income does not affect your marginal tax rate.
 In other words, if your adjusted gross income falls within the range of a lower tax bracket than your original gross income, you'd still pay the percentage corresponding to the original income.
 The higher your income, the more valuable deductions can be.

 - State and local income and property taxes